-In a tradition that dates back centuries, plant fibres are woven into exquisite and stunning patterns to create a floor covering that is durable and smart.
+In a tradition that dates back centuries, plant fibres have been woven into exquisite and stunning patterns to create floor coverings that are durable and stunning.
 Natural fibres have an appeal as they are environmentally friendly, sustainable and ideal for people who suffer with allergies from chemicals, pesticides and dyes.
 Although their underfoot feel might require adjusting to if you are accustomed to the gentle softness of wool carpets, the hard-wearing fibres can be remarkably comfortable and are suited to almost every room of the house.
-There are four types of natural flooring that we promote, discover their wonders below:
+There are four types of natural flooring, discover their wonders below:

 Coir is hardwearing vegetable fibre and is suitable for most domestic and medium contract locations.
 Coir bleached products are not recommended for high sunlit areas simply because they will lose their original colour and will fade back to a “natural” shade.
 Coir should last up to seven years in domestic areas.

 Jute yarn comes from India and is made from the stalks of the tiliaceae plant.
 These are harvested by hand, tied in bundles and soaked in water.
 Later, the stems are pounded with wooden mallets and resulting fibres are spun into a beautiful yarn.
 The jute is backed with a latex backing.

 Jute is the softest of all natural flooring and is ideally suited for bedrooms or in light domestic situations.